forestgrape/coronavirus/index.md

 Immune responses can be global (affecting the entire body), local for some tissue or even inside single cells:
 * entire body (e.g. fever, circulating antibodies or the skin)
 * tissue specific (e.g. local inflammation, Tissue resident cells e.g. T cells)
-* cell level (intra cellular processes).
+* cell intern (intra cellular processes).
 The oldest form of protection that developed already in prokaryotes.

 ## immune system mechanisms
 [in work and incomplete]